a relentless quest

 King size is the largest

 To try out the beds you can go into a store like Dial a Bed, and they will let you lie on the beds in the store, but they will obviously not let you spend the night there, which is what you really need to be doing to find out whether a bed is for you.
 A great way to test out beds without actually buying them is by spending a night at a hotel.
-Here's a list of hotels in Durban, hotels in Johannesburg, hotels in Cape Town - just give them a call, and ask them what type of beds they have, and then enjoy the bliss of test driving the bed.
+Here's a few lists of hotels in South Africa you could stay at:

 Don't be so focussed on the bed that you forget the importance of the pillow.
 These also come in all shapes, sizes, materials and levels of firmness.
 Here's some tips on buying a pillow.